eyra-cc/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am currently a PhD candidate expecting to go on the job market 2021-22.
-My research interest is in microeconomic theory, especially decision theory and  mechanism design.
+I am currently a PhD candidate expected to be on the job market 2021-22.
+My research interest is in economic theory, especially decision theory and  mechanism design.
 I have done some work in both directions.
 I am also interested in law and economics and have a publication in that area.
 My advisor is Igor Kopylov.

- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV_Yang.pdf" "newtab" >}}CV{{< /staticref >}}.
+ {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume2.pdf" "newtab" >}}CV{{< /staticref >}}.